yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 }
 ```

-In sum, when called, this function will attempt to get a handle on `amsi.dll` which is the DLL that is being loaded into each process.
-This DLL holds the main functionality of AMSI.
-After getting a handle to `amsi.dll`, the function will attempt to "patch" the memory address where `AmsiScanBuffer` resides.
-Like mentioned before, `AmsiScanBuffer` is the buffer in which data is stored for defensive solutions to scan.
+In a nutshell, when called, this function will attempt to get a handle on `amsi.dll` which is the *DLL* that is being loaded into each process.
+This *DLL* holds the main functionality of *AMSI*.
+After getting a handle to `amsi.dll`, the function will attempt to "*patch*" the memory address where `AmsiScanBuffer` resides.
+Like we mentioned before, `AmsiScanBuffer` is the buffer in which data is stored for defensive solutions to scan.
 If this buffer isn't available or isn't functioning properly, a bypass can be achieved.

-If the AMSI patch is successful, 1 is returned.
+If the *AMSI* patch is successful, *1* is returned.

 ```
 //Successfully patched AMSI
         return 1;
 ```

-Remember how we mentioned the `go` function as the entry point of BOF's?
+Remember how we mentioned the `go` function as the entry point of *BOF's*?
 Well, here it is.

 ```
 /*BOF Entry Point*/